 Evidently, it would be disappointing for a customer to discover that the click here!

-Let’s take a look at some ways & means of tackling such frauds in motor policies of 2-wheeler, 4-wheeler or Commercial vehicles.
+Let’s take a look at some ways & means of tackling such frauds in 2-wheeler, 4-wheeler or commercial vehicle insurance

 1) Contact your insurer: This is the easiest & simplest way to check whether the policy handed over to you is correct or not.
 You can contact the insurer by sending an email to the customer care or calling their toll free numbers, which would be mentioned on the policy document.
 In case the toll free number is not available, you can visit the nearest branch office.